bodylabs/bodylabs-api-client-py/README.md

 bodylabs-api-client-py
 ======================

-A basic pyhton client for Body Labs APIs and a command line tool for interacting with them.
+A basic python client for Body Labs APIs and a command line tool for interacting with them.

 - - - - - - - - - - - - -